dylan-murrayy/mysite/_pages/about.md

 ### AI Product Management

-To me, being an AI PM is about maintaining a rigorous information diet and staying agile.
-It’s less about abstract curiosity and more about anticipating how advancements will impact the product.
-My focus is on making informed decisions to mitigate risk and seize opportunities, building at the limit of what is possible.
+Being an AI PM means maintaining a disciplined understanding of how the field is evolving, then pressure-testing those developments against real product constraints.
+It’s about forming and validating strong hypotheses, spotting unexpected capabilities or failure modes early, and turning that insight into bold but defensible product decisions.
+The goal isn’t just to avoid risk, it’s to create strategic advantage by building right at the edge of what the technology can reliably deliver.